Weaning your baby: The best first foods

-If you're considering which first foods to try your baby on, you may find the following guideline helpful, as it tells you which foods are appropriate for your baby at each stage of his development.
+If you're considering which first foods to try your baby on after breastfeeding, find out which foods are appropriate for your baby at each stage of his or her development.

 With all the best intentions in the world, it will not always possible to whip up incredible, well-prepared, organic food for your precious infant, at the drop of a hat.
 There may be times when you are caught short somewhere and you need to use some prepared baby food.
 This is not the end of the world, and like anything, moderation is the key!